-- to update you on scheduled events, campaigns, and intensive observation periods (IOPs); and
+- Updates on scheduled events, campaigns, and intensive observation periods (IOPs)

-- to provide resources for teachers, parents, students and citizen scientists for online learning that can be done indoors during times of widespread in-home containment.
+- Online-learning resources for teachers, parents, students, and citizen scientists that can be completed indoors during times of widespread, in-home containment

 Events and Activities

 GLOBE activities conducted at home or in approved school situations, and in accordance with local governance, are permitted.
-Always follow guidelines from your local officials and only conduct such activities where and when it is considered safe to do so.
+Follow the guidelines from your local officials and only conduct such activities where and when it's considered safe to do so.